 - Avoid Comparisons– Stop comparing yourself to a peer.
 We are separate beings who cannot be held to the same standards.

 - Ask For Help– Join Rachel’s free 5 Days To Body Confidence challenge to learn basic tools for body acceptance.
-Helpful articles are also available to build a body-positive mindset for body acceptance.
+Helpful articles are also available to build a supportive body image.

 Body acceptance is a journey.